 We conduct two forums per year, and have a growing research agenda.

 Who are members of the Asia Business Council?

 Most members are individuals from companies or corporations based in Asia.
 Up to one-fifth of Council members can be from companies or corporations based outside Asia.

 A member must be the chairman, chief executive, or the top decision-maker of a company.
-Additionally, prospective new members must be nominated by two members of the Council and approved by the Board of Trustees.
 We have a limit of 75 members.

 How is the Council financed?